Shaashwat05/Shaashwat05/README.md

 <br />
 <br />

-Hi there, I'm **Shaashwat Agrawal**, a **AI Enthusiast** and a **Computer Science and Engineering student** 🚀 from VIT Vellore.I love to explore various fields of computer science like cryptography, computer vision and implement them in my projects.
+Hi there, I'm **Shaashwat Agrawal**, an **AI Enthusiast** and a Graduate Student from Northwestern University, Illinois pursuing **Masters of Science in Artificial Intelligence**.
+I love to explore various fields of computer science like cryptography, computer vision and implement them in my projects.
 Always up for new and innovative ideas, and always ready to work.

   <img align="right" alt="GIF" src="https://i.pinimg.com/originals/e4/26/70/e426702edf874b181aced1e2fa5c6cde.gif" />

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 Actively Looking for Internship and work opportunities.
+- 👨🏽‍💻 Actively Looking for Internship and work opportunities in US.
-- 🌱 I’m currently learning Deep Reinforcement Learning, Transfer Learning and Optimization Algorithms.
+- 🌱 I’m currently learning Explainable AI, Federated Learning and Data Science.
-- 🤔 My interests are with Motion Analysis, Reinforcement Learning, Computer Vision etc...
+- 🤔 My interests are with Motion Analysis, Data Analysis, Computer Vision etc...
 - 💬 Ask me about anything, I am happy to help;
 - :hearts: If you want to collaborate on any projects, especially based on some of the above topics, feel free to contact me;
 - 📫 Please email via shaas2000@gmail.com to reach me.